ilujade/Le_Basculement/README-en.md

 \- All the better.
 I will have to inform you of certain rules, certain conventions of the First Order.
 But before, come on.
 He invited me to accompany him to the center of the room, in front of the four men.

 I recognized General Hux.
 He had not changed his look.
-Another face seemed familiar, but I could not see who he was.
+Another face seemed familiar, but I couldn't see who he was.
 As for the last two, I had never met them.
 \- I present you my new ally, Highness Rey, he began with a grave tone.
 The slightest mark of non-respect towards him will be heavily punished.
 General Hux remained impassive.
 But the other three felt a little uncomfortable and bowed their heads in respect.
 \- Rey, here are the leaders of the four services of the First Order.